Captions vs. Subtitles: Do You Know the Difference?

 What are subtitles?

-The main purpose of subtitling is to translate spoken audio into the viewer’s language.
-In most cases, subtitles are not an appropriate accommodation for deaf and hard of hearing viewers because they do not include non-speech sounds that provide an equivalent viewing experience for people who cannot hear.
+Still today, the primary purpose of subtitling is to translate spoken audio into a language the viewer will understand.
+In most cases, subtitles are not an appropriate accommodation for deaf or hard of hearing viewers because they don’t include the aforementioned non-speech sounds that provide a comprehensive, equitable viewing experience for people who cannot hear audio.

 Want to learn more about captions and subtitles?
 Download the free Beginner’s Guide to Captioning!